msppstata/quant1/03-Get-help.md

 	4. help resources - includes link to Stata youtube channel

 ### In Class Activity 1
-Using the auto.dta data set, attempt to answer the questions below
+Using the auto.dta data set, attempt to answer the questions below with `tabstat` command
 - 1. What is the median value of the mpg variable?
 - 2. What is the 95th percentile value of the mpg of domestic cars?
-- 3. Challege Question: Try reproduce the following result: (Hint: use `tabstat`)
+- 3. Challege Question: Try reproduce the following result:
 ```
 foreign      variable |      mean        sd       min       max     range
 ----------------------+--------------------------------------------------